sujal128005/limen/README.md

 Two moments are worth watching. **Changing the agent's own policy does not change the buyer's ceiling**, which is the security claim, demonstrated rather than asserted.
 And at every step the screen names the desk that has to act next, so a desk is never shown a control it cannot use.

+For the same claims proven automatically, and against every boundary in the system rather than one, see [Adversary Console](#adversary-console) below.

 ---

 ## Architecture